Best Travel Insurance Companies

 - Ask about policy extensions: It’s always a good idea to know ahead of time whether you can also extend your travel insurance coverage if you decide on the fly to extend your trip.

 - Long-term and short-term policies: Many travel insurance policies only cover a short time-frame, sometimes only a week or two.
 If you plan to travel more extensively, be sure to ask about long-term options.

 - Limited coverage on extensions: Some travel insurance may allow for limited extensions with little to no extra cost.
 They may not include all premium services, however, so it's important to find out what is and is not covered on an extension.

-What are different types of travel insurance?
+What are the different types of travel insurance plans?

 These plans are for a single trip and offer no extensions.
 Any additional coverage must be negotiated separately.

 For the frequent traveler, an annual insurance policy goes into effect for every trip taken during the year.
 There may be some limitations on coverage.